amidabuddha/console-chat-gpt/EXAMPLES.md

 ---

 ### :star: After exploring the examples, you've seen just a glimpse of what console-chat-gpt can do.
-Now it's time to experience its full potential yourself. :start:
+Now it's time to experience its full potential yourself. :star: